 Today’s influx of clinical data is as diverse as it is abundant, and scientific advancement hinges on understanding that wealth of information.
 At Bristol-Myers Squibb, driving innovative therapies for patients is at the heart of our work.
 That’s why real-time access to clinical trial data is so important.
-By improving the infrastructure that supports our data access and review process, BMS can bring detailed insights to key stakeholders at a speed that continues to push our global health initiatives.
-Here, I’ve outlined just how we’re achieving success by implementing the elluminate® clinical data delivery infrastructure that promotes greater data access and a more efficient review process.
+By improving the infrastructure that supports our clinical data access and review process, BMS can bring detailed insights to key stakeholders at a speed that continues to push our global health initiatives.
+Here, I’ve outlined just how we’re achieving success by implementing the elluminate® clinical data platform that promotes greater clinical data management and a more efficient review process.

 The Current Architecture at BMS